ilya40umov/KotLink/README.md

 ```

 Now if you open `http://localhost:8080/` you will be redirected to KotLink UI,
-which after you have authorized with Google OAuth will allow you add namespaces / aliases.
+which, after you have authorized with Google OAuth, will allow you to add namespaces and aliases.
-At this point you can install Chrome / Firefox extension and set `http://localhost:8080`
+At this point you can install Chrome / Firefox extension, open extension settings,
-as the server URL (to find out your personal extension secret go to `http://localhost:8080/ui/extension_secret`).
+where you will set `http://localhost:8080` as the server URL.
+Your personal extension secret can be found at `http://localhost:8080/ui/extension_secret`).

 Please, note that to allow accessing KotLink UI under your custom domain name / IP address,
 you will need to obtain OAuth 2.0 client credentials from [Google API Console](https://console.developers.google.com)